boleque/postgres-for-admin-and-dev/pg_locks.md

 --------------+----------------
           744 |          16772
 (1 row)
--- на этом шаге транзакция зависает в очереди ожидания otus=*# UPDATE accounts SET amount = amount + 100.00 WHERE acc_no = 1;
+-- at this point, the transaction is waiting in the queue otus=*# UPDATE accounts SET amount = amount + 100.00 WHERE acc_no = 1;
--- транзакция заблокировала таблицу accounts, собственный номер транзакции 744, блокировку типа tuple (версии строки), пытается захватить блокировку транзакции 743 - false otus=# SELECT * FROM locks_v WHERE pid = 16772;
+-- the transaction has locked the accounts table, its own transaction id is 744, it tries to acquire the lock of transaction 743 - false otus=# SELECT * FROM locks_v WHERE pid = 16772;
   pid  |   locktype    |   lockid   |       mode       | granted
 -------+---------------+------------+------------------+---------